1;95;0c Toby Murray

 I am a Research Integrity Advisor, serve as an undergraduate Academic Advisor, as well as regularly chairing Academic Misconduct Committee hearings, amongst other things.
 I am also Deputy Director of the Defence Science Institute.

-I am an Associate Editor for IEEE Security & Privacy and serve on a range of Program Committees (see below).
-I am a member of IFIP WG 1.7 on Theoretical Foundations of Security Analysis and Design.
+I am an Associate Editor for IEEE Security & Privacy and ACM Transactions on Privacy and Security (TOPS), and serve on a range of Program Committees (see below).
+I am a member of IFIP's WG 1.7 on Theoretical Foundations of Security Analysis and Design and WG 2.3 on Programming Methodology.

 Steering Committees